xuezhijun/tf-faster-rcnn/README.md

 For a good and more up-to-date implementation for Faster/Mask RCNN with multi-gpu support, please see the example in TensorPack [here](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN).

 # tf-faster-rcnn
-A Tensorflow implementation of faster RCNN detection framework by Xinlei Chen (xinleic@cs.cmu.edu).
-This repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).
+A Tensorflow implementation of Faster RCNN detection framework by Xinlei Chen (xinleic@cs.cmu.edu).
+This repository is based on the python Caffe implementation of Faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
-For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).
+For details about the Faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance
 The current code supports **VGG16**, **Resnet V1** and **Mobilenet V1** models.
 We mainly tested it on plain VGG16 and Resnet101 (thank you @philokey!) architecture.
 As the baseline, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.
 The only data augmentation technique is left-right flipping during training following the original Faster RCNN.
 All models are released.